A Ticket in Tatts (1934 film): Production

 This was the third film Wallace had made for F.W.
-Thring, the others being His Royal Highness and Harmony Row.
+Thring, the others being the musical's His Royal Highness and Harmony Row.
 It was originally announced the film would be written by C.J.
-Dennis, whose Sentimental Bloke had been filmed by Thring.
-However the final script credit goes to George Wallace and John McLeod.
+Dennis, whose The Sentimental Bloke had been filmed by Thring.
+However the final script credit goes to George Wallace and John P. McLeod.

 Wallace said the story was based on a play of his, High Heels, which was inspired by the attack on Phar Lap prior to the Melbourne Cup; he rewrote it as a novel.
 (Wallace had performed in High Heels, a music revue in 1930.)
 The script said the film was based on High Heels by Wallace and High Stakes by McLoud.

 The film was originally called High Heels.

 The film marked the first appearance in an Australian feature by the actor and writer Frank Harvey.

 Shooting began in July 1933.
 Unlike many of Thring's films, much of the movie was shot on location, at a stuff dark near Melbourne, at Flemington Racecourse and the grounds of a Melbourne villa.
 Studio scenes were still shot at Efftee's studio at His Majesty's Theatre but it was the last time Thring used it – after the film he moved operations to the former Wattle Path Dance Palais at St Kilda which Efftee had bought for £23,000.

-Filming stopped briefly in October so Wallace could appear in a revue and Thring could work on Sheepmates.
+Filming stopped briefly in October so Wallace could appear in a revue and Thring could work on Sheepmates (which was abandoned).